PathOnAIOrg/.github/profile/README.md

 - [LiteMultiAgent](https://github.com/PathOnAI/LiteMultiAgent), a Library for LLM-based multi-agent applications.
 - [LiteWebAgent](https://github.com/PathOnAI/LiteWebAgent), a Library for LLM-based web-agent applications.
 - [awesome ai agents](https://github.com/PathOnAI/awesome-ai-agents), Collection of Materials on AI Agents.
-- [AI_MLE](https://github.com/PathOnAI/AI_MLE), a Library for Agent-based Virtual Machine Learning Engineer.
-To be released.
 - [Natural Language Shell](https://github.com/PathOnAI/NLS), takes a natural language command, and directly calls into the OS.
 To be released.